Benny Payne Day

 Blues in the Night

-The “Cab Calloway Orchestra” are featured performing “Blues in the Night” written by Johnny Mercer and Harold Arlen in a Soundie from the early 1940s.
+The “Cab Calloway Orchestra” is featured performing “Blues in the Night” written by Johnny Mercer and Harold Arlen in a Soundie from the early 1940s.

 “The Cabaliers” quartet